AI in Urban Planning Explained: Futurist & AI Expert Ian Khan on Smart Cities

 Urban Green Spaces: Enhancing Public Health and Wellbeing Sustainably

-Physical Health Benefits: Access to green spaces encourages physical activity, whether through walking, jogging, cycling, or organized sports.
+Physical Health Benefits: Access to green spaces encourages physical activity, whether walking, jogging, cycling, or organized sports.
 Regular physical activity reduces the risk of chronic diseases such as obesity, cardiovascular disease, and diabetes, contributing to overall public health.

 Social Cohesion: Parks and gardens are communal spaces that foster social interactions and community engagement.
 They provide venues for family gatherings, community events, and recreational activities, strengthening social bonds and community .